cosminadrianpopescu/azul/README.md

 In order to escape back to the host main session, by default you have to press inside the second session `<C-\><C-s>`.
 This is the default modifier.
-This will call again `toggle_nested_mode` and it will send the control back to the host main session.
+This will send the control back to the host main session.

-If you want to change the escape sequence, you can pass a new escape sequence to the initial call of the `toggle_nested_mode` function.
-So, for example, by calling `require('azul').toggle_nested_mode('<C-x>')` will pass the control to the second session (the guest `azul` session) and then, in order to pass the control back to the host main section, you need to press `<C-x>`.
+If you want to change the escape sequence, you can pass a new escape sequence to the initial call of the `AzulToggleNestedSession` command.
+So, for example, by doing `:AzulToggleNestedSession <C-x>` will pass the control to the second session (the guest `azul` session) and then, in order to pass the control back to the host main section, you need to press `<C-x>`.
 This allows you in theory to have as many nested sessions as you want.

+### Session restore